By Catherine Poslusny

 This process is incredibly inefficient—over three-quarters of the heating value of harvested wood is lost when it’s turned into charcoal.
 Natural gas and propane, on the other hand, keep about 90% of their heating value as they travel from the ground to your grill.

 Charcoal also loses when it comes to grilling, even without taking in the added carbon footprint of using fossil fuel accelerants to start the fire.
 (Chimney starters are the most eco-friendly way to start a charcoal fire.)
 Charcoal grills start producing smoke and burning through fuel long before they’re hot enough for grilling.
 Then, they continue smoking even after you’re finished cooking.
+Pellet Grills share this downside.
+They may use more sustainable sourcing for their pellet fuel, but will emit smoke and particulates during cooking.

 starter fluid on charcoal grill

-Charcoal grill producing smoke
+Charcoal grill producing dangerous smoke - photo

-Propane Gas Grills vs. Natural Gas Grills
+Which is Better – Propane Gas Grills vs. Natural Gas Grills

 Propane gas and natural gas are both relatively clean energy sources.
 Propane emits slightly more carbon dioxide than natural gas, but natural gas has the nasty habit of leaking methane—a powerful greenhouse gas—into the atmosphere.
 Additionally, propane is more fuel-efficient than natural gas, so you use less each time you grill.
 On the other hand, it also tends to be more expensive.
-Ultimately, it’s up to you to decide which factors to prioritize when choosing your next gas grill.
+Ultimately, it’s up to you to decide which factors to prioritize when choosing a gas grill.

 Some of the links below are affiliate links, meaning at no additional cost to you, we will earn a commission if you click through and make a purchase.
 Thank you for helping us continue to bring you great content.